 Gastronome and cook, she appreciates good cooking and good wine and particularly those that come from the Loire Valley, such as Muscadet and Chinon.
 (Good addresses on request).

-After having collaborated with numerous American Magazines, she met Michael in 2013, an illustrator agent : Art Rep NYC, who is now her illustrator agent for the US.
+After having collaborated with numerous American Magazines, she met Michael in 2013, an illustrator agent : Art Rep NYC.
 She loved this city where she’s now pursuing exciting new creative adventures.

 Elegant steps, trendy looks, urban attitudes and colorful dress codes, the women (and some men) drawn by Solène Debiès wonderfully illustrate fashion, beauty and our society’s lifestyle.
 It’s not surprising that large brands such as Givenchy, Nestlé, or “Galeries Lafayette”, and magazines such as ELLE and Marie-Claire call for trendy sketches by this artist who is always up to date with the latest style.